MicrosoftDocs/azure-docs/articles/ai-studio/how-to/deploy-models-mistral-open.md

 ## Mistral-7B and Mixtral-8x7B chat models

-The Mistral-7B and Mixtral-8x7B chat models includes the following models:
+The Mistral-7B and Mixtral-8x7B chat models include the following models:

 # [Mistral-7B-Instruct](#tab/mistral-7b-instruct)

-The Mistral-7B-Instruct Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-7B, a transformer model with the following architecture choices:
+The Mistral-7B-Instruct Large Language Model (LLM) is an instruct, fine-tuned version of the Mistral-7B, a transformer model with the following architecture choices:

 * Grouped-Query Attention
 * Sliding-Window Attention